lynsone/Lidium/README.md

 # Lidium
 v111.1 Server Emulator

 !!
-THE LIVE INSTANCE DOES NOT EXACTLY MATCH THIS REPO !!
+THE LIVE INSTANCE DOES NOT MATCH THIS REPO !!

 Live instance: http://newbms.org/